top of page

 Vision | Colour

 There is much scientific research on colour psychology, our responses to colour are inherent within us, linked back to nature and energetic rhythms.
 Additionally, most of us could reflect that how we feel when surrounded by pastel hued colours is quite different to how we feel surrounded by intense, vibrant hues, and that it is different again to a neutral palette of whites and greys.
-Interestingly, some studies have proven that blindfolded people can still perceive the colour of objects placed in their hands!
+Interestingly, some studies have proven that blindfolded participants can still perceive the colour of objects placed in their hands!

 Vision | Pattern

-Some patterns such as polka dots suggest a energising busyness; whilst a traditional floral pattern might signal a slower, relaxed pace; and a plain could signal restraint, intensity, confidence or a restful simplicity depending on other factors such as texture.
+Some patterns such as polka dots suggest an energising busyness; whilst a traditional floral pattern might signal a slower, relaxed pace; and a plain could signal restraint, intensity, confidence or a restful simplicity depending on other factors such as texture.
 A very consistent pattern versus a seemingly random, organic pattern sends us subtle cues about how to behave.

 Scent

-Closely connected to taste is smell which is why it can be so impactful in food & beverage environments like restaurants, bars, cafes and hotels. activating the olfactory system through scent, a sense of nostalgia, excitement or comfort can be sparked, helping to shape the atmosphere to reflect the intended mood for the space.
+Closely connected to taste is smell which is why it can be so impactful in food & beverage environments like restaurants, bars, cafes and hotels.
+Activating the olfactory system through scent, a sense of nostalgia, excitement or comfort can be sparked, helping to shape the atmosphere to reflect the intended mood for the space.

 Sound